MewsSystems/gitbook-channel-manager-api/certification/README.md

 ## Evaluation

-* If the required tests cannot be completed, Mews will not allow the channel manager to advance to the production environment.
+If the required tests cannot be completed successfully, Mews will not allow the channel manager to advance to the production environment.
-  * Once issues are resolved, certification will start over.
+Once any issues are resolved, certification will start over.

-* If there are no critical issues discovered during certification, the channel manager will be advanced to the production environment.
+If there are no critical issues discovered during certification, the channel manager will be advanced to the production environment.
-  * Mews will require unique https production endpoint URLs for the [Channel Manager API](certification.md#channel-manager-api).
+  * Mews will require unique HTTPS production endpoint URLs for the Channel Manager side
-  * Mews will issue a new Client token for the channel manager to use in the live environment.
+  * Mews will issue a new `Client Token` for the channel manager to use in the live environment
-  * The channel manager will issue documenation of their setup process for approval.
+  * The channel manager will issue documentation of their set-up process for approval